-Earning a Ph.D., regardless of the subject of study, requires a typical set of tasks that typically spans 5-6 years.
-Students must first take advanced courses in their field for a few years, followed by a set of comprehensive exams.
-After this is accomplished, Ph.D. students produce a dissertation project, which can vary in its time to completion.
+Earning a Ph.D., also known as a Doctor of Philosophy, regardless of the subject of study, requires a set of tasks that typically take 5-6 years to complete.
+Students must first take advanced courses in their field for a few years and complete a set of comprehensive exams.
+After this is accomplished, Ph.D. students must produce a dissertation project, which can vary in its time to completion.

 Full-time Ph.D. candidates typically take advanced courses during their first 2-3 years of study.
 The number of course credits required to get a Ph.D. may vary widely, depending on the university's semester or quarter schedule and the doctoral program.
 For example, the University of Akron requires 36 semester-hour credits to earn a Ph.D. in Polymer Science, whereas DePaul University mandates 60 quarter-hour credits for a Ph.D. in Computer and Information Sciences.

-Colleges typically require doctoral students to take nearly all of their courses in a specific discipline, although they may have the option to take elective courses, both in and outside of their department.
-For example, doctoral candidates in speech pathology may be able to take electives like anatomy, and students pursuing a doctorate in exercise physiology might have the option to choose electives such as epidemiology.
+Universities offering PhD programs typically require doctoral students to take nearly all of their courses in a specific discipline, although they may have the option to take elective courses, both in and outside of their department.
+For example, doctoral candidates in speech pathology may be able to take electives like anatomy, and students pursuing a doctorate in psychology might have the option to choose electives such as psychotherapy.
 Additionally, schools may require Ph.D. candidates to speak a foreign language, which they demonstrate via an oral exam.

 Doctoral students periodically take a series of exams until they complete their Ph.D. program.
 During the first year of Ph.D. studies, candidates typically take a comprehensive exam to gauge their knowledge in a chosen field of study.
 Additionally, students take a candidacy exam to test their general knowledge of a specific Ph.D. discipline.